Pixelatom/linxphp/README.markdown

 The project is authored and maintained by Javier Arias (@javis), with many contributions from [Pixelatom] (http://www.pixelatom.com/).

 ### Support or Contact
 Having trouble with linxphp?
-Check out the documentation at https://github.com/pixelatom/linxphp/wiki or contact us at contact@pixelatom.com or throug the [issues tracker] (https://github.com/pixelatom/linxphp/issues) and we’ll help you sort it out.
+Check out the documentation at https://github.com/pixelatom/linxphp/wiki, take a look at our [forum] (http://ost.io/Pixelatom/linxphp) or contact us at contact@pixelatom.com or throug the [issues tracker] (https://github.com/pixelatom/linxphp/issues) and we’ll help you sort it out.

 ### Documentation